You can find this document as PDF here.

 The modules server and process will NOT work for sure!

-A basic fpmmm configuration file on Windows
+2.12.3.
+A basic FromDual Performance Monitor configuration file on Windows

 We have used the following basic configuration file:

-[default] LogFile = C:\Users\oli\logs\fpmmm.log Debug = 2 CacheFileBase = C:\Users\oli\cache MaaS = on Hash = <your hash> Methtode = http Url = https://support.fromdual.com/maas/receiver.php [FromDual.Win_laptop] Modules = fpmmm [FromDual.Win_laptop.win_db]
+[default] LogFile = C:\Users\oli\logs\fpmmm.log Debug = 2 CacheFileBase = C:\Users\oli\cache MaaS = on Hash = <your hash> Methtode = http Url = https://support.fromdual.com/maas/receiver.php [FromDual.Win_laptop] Modules = fpmmm [FromDual.Win_laptop.win_db] Modules = master fpmmm myisam mysql slave Username = <root> Password = <secret> MysqlHost = <127.0.0.1> MysqlPort = (3306)

 In your case there is possibly some more configuration needed.
 For details please look here.

-3. FromDual Performance Monitor User Guide
+3. User Guide

 3.1.
 Technical Overview